Microsoft Sentinel workspace architecture best practices

 For more information, see Design your Microsoft Sentinel workspace architecture and Sample workspace designs for common scenarios, and Pre-deployment activities and prerequisites for deploying Microsoft Sentinel.

 While fewer workspaces are simpler to manage, you may have specific needs for multiple tenants and workspaces.
-For example, many organizations have a cloud environment that contains multiple Azure Active Directory (Azure AD) tenants, resulting from mergers and acquisitions or due to identity separation requirements.
+For example, many organizations have a cloud environment that contains multiple Microsoft Entra tenants, resulting from mergers and acquisitions or due to identity separation requirements.

 When determining how many tenants and workspaces to use, consider that most Microsoft Sentinel features operate by using a single workspace or Microsoft Sentinel instance, and Microsoft Sentinel ingests all logs housed within the workspace.